Chandratapa/Admissions/README.md

 Add the lombok jar to your classpath

-Run the below command from the roor directory of the Taps projcet to install dependencies required for the Taps project to run
+Run the below command from the roor directory of the "admission" projcet to install dependencies required for the Taps project to run
 ```
 mvn clean install
 ```